 The initial approach used by L’Anonyme to reach out to populations was through outreach intervention with a mobile unit.
 Still today, it allows us to move around and get near living environments, in strategic stops, in order to reach at risk populations.
 In line with L’Anonyme’s core philosophy, the Outreach intervention program at L’Anonyme is fueled by harm reduction, a humanist approach centered on individual needs and realities in a non-judgmental and pragmatic perspective.
+That privileged contact is often a lever for intervention as it represents an occasion to build trust with people using our services and to talk about safe sexual practices or drug use.

 Our team initiate contact with the people they meet through psychosocial support as well as distribution and exchange of protective equipment, among other things, in order to prevent the transmission of sexually transmitted and blood-borne infections (STBIs).
-That privileged contact is often a lever for intervention as it represents an occasion to build trust with people using our services and to talk about safe sexual practices or drug use.
-The bus runs according to two different schedules: in the evening and at nighttime.

 Mobile supervised injection service (SIS)

 ☀ MORNING: Tuesday to Friday from 7 AM to 1 PM